it-at-m/eappointment-frontend/README.md

 # E-appointment Frontend

-__E-appointment Frontend__ is frontend client for Appointment system (Zeit Managemenet System - ZMS).
+__E-appointment Frontend__ is frontend client for Appointment system [Zeit Managemenet System - ZMS](https://gitlab.com/eappointment/eappointment).
 It provides various functionalities that would otherwise have to be created by the user:

 - Detailed configuration of the rollup-config
 - Preconfigured build and release pipeline